xa888s/csfru/README.md

 # Dependencies

-It uses curl (uploading to ptpimg.me), sox (generating spectrograms to upload/view), xsel (to clear keyboard) and xclip (optional: copying the album description and release description to clipboard)
+It uses curl (uploading to ptpimg.me), sox (generating spectrograms to upload/view), ffmpeg (to find length of each song), xsel (to clear keyboard) and xclip (optional: copying the album description and release description to clipboard)

 # Usage